-CY 2018 Budgeted Service Grant Total Award Receipts Grant Award Period Family Self- Sufficiency (FSS) Coordinator \$414,000 \$414,000 1/2018 to 12/2018 CoordinatorCoordinatorThe Family Self-Sufficiency (FSS) Coordinator Grant supports salary and benefit costs to operate the FSS program, which assists voucher participants in their efforts to become self- sufficient.
-FSS staff will provide one-on-one case management support to assist HCV and LIPH participants in their efforts to: overcome barriers that prevent them from moving forward; identify services
+CY 2018 Budgeted Service Grant Total Award Receipts Grant Award Period Family Self- Sufficiency (FSS) Coordinator \$414,000 \$414,000 1/2018 to 12/2018

+The Family Self-Sufficiency (FSS) Coordinator Grant supports salary and benefit costs to operate the FSS program, which assists voucher participants in their efforts to become self- sufficient.
+FSS staff will provide one-on-one case management support to assist HCV and LIPH participants in their efforts to: overcome barriers that prevent them from moving forward; identify services that are available to assist them; set goals and the steps to reach those goals; and obtain employment and training services offered by local providers.
+FSS participants may earn an escrow credit, based on increases in their earned income and rent.
+The escrow funds are deposited into an account which may be used to continue their education, small business startup, provide a down payment to buy a home or for other approved self-sufficiency uses.

-Service Grant Total Award CY 2018 Budgeted Receipts Grant Award Period Gates Foundation Mobility from Poverty Pilot \$ 2,999,817 \$ 1,112,608 11/2016 to 12/2019
+CY 2018 Budgeted Service Grant Total Award Receipts Grant Award Period Gates Foundation Mobility from Poverty Pilot \$ 2,999,817 \$ 1,112,608 11/2016 to 12/2019